-In order to minimize emissions into the air and water associated with transportations of Lindex products, we work within several areas:
+In order to minimise emissions into the air and water associated with transportations of Lindex products, we work within several areas:

 Using mostly sea freight

 Sea freight is a more sustainable option than air freight since it has less negative impact on the environment.
-In 2017, 86% of Lindex goods was transported by sea freight and our goal is to increase the proportion of sea freight even more.
+In 2017, 86 per cent of Lindex goods was transported by sea freight and our goal is to increase the proportion of sea freight even more.

 We regularly measure and follow up on the loading efficiency in containers.
 We work to use the space as efficient as possible and aim to fully load the containers, in shipment from production to distribution as well as shipment from distribution to stores.

 Clean Shipping is a network that Lindex has been a part of since 2008 that works with an index on shipping companies’ environmental impact.
 You can read more about the network and our commitment here.